I’m going to take another day or two to reflect some more on the confirmation process that I’m currently taking part in at St. Barnabas.

 thrive TOGETHER.

-Today I’m going to repost my take on Jesus’ birth at Bethlehem.
-As anyone who has read me knows, I do not hold to the whole “Away In A Manger” story.
+Here’s the annual repost of my take on Jesus’ birth at Bethlehem.
+If you have read my blog you know that I do not hold to the whole “Away In A Manger” story.
 That story really has nothing at all to do with 1st Century Palestinian life.
 I believe that this story is a better representation of that.
-Plus, this opens us to a greater understanding of who Jesus was and our part in His family.
+Read with an open heart and mind.
+Perhaps, we may find a greater understanding of who Jesus was and our part in His family.

 The caravan moved slowly up toward Jerusalem.
 It had been a long journey from Galilee through Samaria.
 We could not travel very fast because of the young, pregnant woman.
 Most of the caravan stopped in Jerusalem.
 We, however, had a few more miles to go to get to our ancestral home of Bethlehem.